 May 24, 2014 – Happy Birthday to Sugarland Skeeter Tracy McGrady (that sounds so weird to me), who worked 2.2 scoreless innings, allowing just one hit with four walks in his second regular-season outing on Thursday night.

-I’m not taking anything away from Kevin Durant, but I’ve been pretty critical of the media’s praising of KD’s recent 25 points a game streak that KD himself didn’t think was a big deal.
-During one of my responses to the streak, I brought up T-Mac’s 2002/2003 season, when he averaged 32 a game and put together this streak of impressive games that ended with a 12-point game vs the Mavs: 52, 46, 34, 28, 26, 48, 37, 43, 43, 32, 34, 36, 39, 37, 34, 41, 30, 39, 30, 12.
-I’m not saying this streak was better or worse than any stretch of KD’s streak this season, I’m just saying there’s been plenty of great offensive stretches in the past that aren’t remembered and T-Mac was one of the great players to have one of those great stretches.
+I’m not taking anything away from Kevin Durant, but I’ve been pretty critical of the media’s praising of KD’s recent 25-points a game streak that KD didn’t even think was a big deal.
+During one of my responses to the streak I brought up T-Mac’s 2002/2003 season, when he averaged 32 a game and put together this streak of impressive games that ended with a 12-point game vs the Mavs: 52, 46, 34, 28, 26, 48, 37, 43, 43, 32, 34, 36, 39, 37, 34, 41, 30, 39, 30, 12.
+I’m not saying this streak was better or worse than any stretch of KD’s streak this season, I’m just saying there’s been plenty of great offensive stretches in the past and T-Mac was one of the great players to have one of those great stretches.

 Here’s 5 other more memorable T-Mac moments that I remember very well and would like to share on his born day.

 T-MAC AND ARENAS SHOOTOUT AT HURRICANE CHARITY GAME